Cysharp/GrpcWebSocketBridge/README.md

 > {Version} is the version number you want to install (e.g. `1.0.0``).

 > [!NOTE]
-> If you want to build your application for WebGL, you need to add `WebGLThreadDispatcher` (see below section) or install custom versions of Grpc.Net.Client and Grpc.Net.Common by Cysharp.
-Those assemblies are available from GitHub Release page.
+> If you want to build your application for WebGL, you need to add `WebGLThreadDispatcher` (see below section).

 #### Use GrpcWebSocketBridge handler with GrpcChannel
 You need to change your code to use WebSocket with GrpcWebSocketBridgeHandler instead of HTTP/2 for gRPC channels.